-Reimbursement is on an hourly unit rate basis and is accrued to the nearest quarter of an hour.
-Training on member specific issues is reimbursable and included in the negotiated rate, general training requirements are an administrative cost and not billable.
+Reimbursement is on an hourly basis and is accrued to the nearest quarter of an hour.
+Training on memberMember specific issues is reimbursable and included in the negotiated rate, general training requirements are an administrative cost and not billable.

-Reimbursement for nursing respite services will be based on the current negotiated rate with the MCO the services.
+Reimbursement for nursing respite services will be based on the negotiated rate with the MCO.
 Providers of service have the responsibility to review and ensure the information on the prior authorization for their services is correct.
-If the provider identifies an error, they will must contact the MCO immediately to have the error corrected.
+If the provider identifies an error, they must contact the MCO immediately to have the error corrected.

-The member cannot schedule his or her own nursing respite with the nursing respite staff.

-The member may receive a maximum of 300 total hours of nursing respite and hours annually per Care Plan CCP year provided there is a primary caregiver.
+The memberMember cannot schedule his or her own nursing respite with the nursing respite staff.
+The memberMember may receive a maximum of 300 total hours of nursing respite hours annually per CCP year provided there is a primary caregiver.
+Additional hours may be requested if an eligible memberMember's health and safety needs exceed the specified amount.